JohnAnderson777/Notes/physics.md

 1) Gravity - weakest - only particles with mass - inf range
 2) Weak nuclear force - affects all particles - smallest range (10^-18m)
 3) Electromagnetic - only on charged particles - inf range
-4) Strong nuclear force - only hadron - strongest - range of only 10^-15m
+4) Strong nuclear force - only hadrons - strongest - range of only 10^-15m

 Exchange particles (aka virtual particles):